 - Get recommendations from family and friends or from other health care providers.

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with stroke.

 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.

-American Stroke Association; American Heart Association.
-Stroke treatment.
-Accessed September 28, 2015.
+American Stroke Association; American Heart Association Stroke treatment.
+Accessed April 12, 2021.

 Centers for Disease Control and Prevention.
 I'm ready to quit!
 Smoking cessation programs.
-Accessed December 7, 2015.
+Accessed April 12, 2021.

-PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
+PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.